spryker/spryker-docs/docs/scos/user/features/202108.0/cms-feature-overview/email-as-a-cms-block-overview.md

 ### Default Email Templates
 There is a number of email templates with the respective Email CMS Blocks available in the [Spryker Demo Shops](/docs/scos/user/intro-to-spryker/intro-to-spryker.html#spryker-b2bb2c-demo-shops).

-The table below contains the list of the default email templates, their Email CMS Blocks, and purpose.
+The following table contains the list of the default email templates, their Email CMS Blocks, and purpose.

 <details open>
     <summary markdown='span'>Default email templates</summary>